Brian Rini, Who Allegedly Told Police He Was Missing 14-Year-Old Timmothy Pitzen, Faces Eight Years In Prison

 Rini later told police that he had watched a story about Timmothy on the ABC program 20/20.

 The disappearance of Timmothy Pitzen remains shrouded in mystery.
-Police said his mother, Amy Fry-Pitzen, took Timmothy from his kindergarten when the boy was six and brought him on a two-day trip to a zoo and water park.
-As the Star-Tribune reported, Amy Fry-Pitzen then took own life inside a hotel room and left a note claiming that her son was safe with people who loved and cared for him, writing, “You will never find him.”
+Police said his mother, Amy Fry-Pitzen, took Timmothy from his kindergarten class when the boy was six and brought him on a two-day trip to a zoo and water park.
+As the Star-Tribune reported, Amy Fry-Pitzen then took her own life inside a hotel room and left a note claiming that her son was safe with people who loved and cared for him, writing, “You will never find him.”

-While there had been some fear that Amy Fry-Pitzen killed the boy and hid his body, there were also clues that indicated she may have actually given to child to another person.
+While there had been some fear that Amy Fry-Pitzen killed the boy and hid his body, there were also clues that indicated she may have actually given the child to another person.
 In the days before her suicide, she bought new clothes and toys for the boy, reports indicated.

 The man who claimed to be missing child Timmothy Pitzen is charged with making false statements and may face up to eight years in federal prison.
 Brian Rini told agents that he learned about the case from an episode of "20/20." https://t.co/olhiysJHlJ pic.twitter.com/7UZ5xlyzWh